kellenlask/DroidIdenticons/README.md

 # DroidIdenticons
+Check out the pictures in the images directory!

 A java class that generates Identicons from any java object by using the Object.hashCode() method.
 This class leverages Android graphics libraries, but it would be easy to adapt to other languages and environments.

 If you want your object to be properly represented, it must implement its own hashCode() override.
 The default Object hashCode method is to use the Object's memory address -- not ideal.